mstevetodd/EngineDriver_Home/docs/configuration/new_device.rst

 .. note::
   :class: note-ed-hidden-title

-   See the `Import, Export or Reset <./preferences.html#import-export-or-reset>`_ preference for more information.
+   See the :ref:`Import, Export or Reset <preferences:import-export-or-reset>` preference for more information.